Fitness enthusiasts think outside the gym during coronavirus

 Fitness operations whose core business has always been online or home-based are also stepping up their game, using the opportunity to capture new clients.
 AloMoves, an online fitness service linked to the popular apparel line, has seen a 40% increase on its YouTube channel, where it is offering some free workouts.

-The at-home workout company obè has had 10 times the number of sign-ups this month compared to last, according to co-Founders Mark Mullett and Ashley Mills.
+The at-home workout company obè has had 10 times the number of sign-ups this month compared with last, according to co-founders Mark Mullett and Ashley Mills.
 They said the company also has received tons of requests from desperate parents now that schools are being canceled.
 Last week, obè launched four 10-minute dance and strength workouts for kids 10 and under.

 Peloton, a company that sells high-end stationary bicycles and treadmills featuring instructors who give live and videotaped classes, has extended its free trial period to 90 days.